 No matter how they get to you, as many as 73% of leads are not even ready to be sold.

 Even from the pool that is qualified, half of them aren’t ready to buy.
 That puts the odds against you right out of the gate.
 Be patient and continue to provide the education and value these leads are interested in.

 So what leads to conversion funnel drop-off?

-Not communicating the benefits of your offering in the Interest or Desire stage.
+2) Not communicating the benefits of your offer in the Interest or Desire stage.
 It’s not enough to just explain how your products or services work.
 What problem do they solve?
 How do they better your customers’ lives?

-Having a complicated Action stage.
-Think about your check out, sign up or subscription process.
+4) Having a complicated Action stage.
+Think about your sign up, check out, or subscription process.
 Are you asking for too much information?
 Is your process several pages long?
 Strip action pages down to the essentials—no links, no large images or video—and make the action as painless as possible.

 How to Create a Successful Conversion Funnel